Infinite-dimensional port-Hamiltonian systems with a stationary interface: Generation of a Contraction Semigroup

-Theorem \ref{Theorem A Generates a Contraction Semigroup} characterizes the boundary and interface conditions for which the port-Hamiltonian model of two systems of conservation laws coupled by a fixed interface induces a contraction semigroup.
+\end{proof} Condition \eqref{Matrix Condition W_B} is a standard tool for checking passivity of the boundary conditions \eqref{Boundary Condition wrt Boundary Flow and Effort} (defined through $W_B$ and the boundary port variables $f_{\partial}, e_{\partial}$) of classical boundary port-Hamiltonian systems (see \cite[Section 4]{Gorrec2005}).
+In that case, energy is conserved if and only if there is no power inflow at the boundary (i.e., no interaction with the environment through the spatial boundary).
+In our present case, both the passivity criterion \eqref{Matrix Condition W_B} concerning the boundary matrix $W_B$ and the passivity condition $r \geq 0$ concerning the interface condition \eqref{Interface Passivity Relation} ensure that the right-hand side of \eqref{Power Balance Equation wrt Boundary and Interface Port} is bounded from above by zero, i.e., the energy does not increase over time.
+In fact, Theorem \ref{Theorem A Generates a Contraction Semigroup} characterizes the boundary and interface conditions for which the port-Hamiltonian model of two systems of conservation laws coupled by a fixed interface induces a contraction semigroup.
 The fact that for all $x_0 \in D(A_{\mathcal{Q}_0})$, the abstract Cauchy problem \eqref{Theorem A Generates a Contraction Semigroup - ACP} has a unique classical solution $x \colon [0, \infty) \to X$, depending continuously on the initial data, follows immediately from \cite[Corollary II.6.9]{Engel2000}.

 Recall that a semigroup $(T(t))_{t\ge0}$ over $(X, \|\cdot\|_{\mathcal{Q}_0})$ is called isometric if $\|T(t)x\|_{\mathcal{Q}_0} = \|x\|_{\mathcal{Q}_0}$ for all $t \ge 0$ and $x \in X$.

 Similarly to Theorem \ref{Theorem A Generates a Contraction Semigroup}, we can characterize the boundary and interface conditions for which the internally stored energy of the system is conserved.
 Indeed, we see from the proof of Lemma~\ref{lem:WB-WBc} that $W_B\Sigma_4W_B^\top=0$ together with $r=0$ is equivalent to $W_{B,c}\Sigma_8W_{B,c}^\top =0$.
 We thus obtain the following result from an application of \cite[Theorem 4.1]{Gorrec2005}. \begin{corollary} Consider the port-Hamiltonian operator $A_{\mathcal{Q}_0} \colon D(A_{\mathcal{Q}_0}) \subset X \to X$ defined in \eqref{Simplified PH System - Operator A} with $r \in \mathbb{R}$ and with a full rank matrix $W_B \in \mathbb{R}^{2 \times 4}$.
 Then $A_{\mathcal{Q}_0}$ is the infinitesimal generator of an isometric semigroup on the energy space $(X, \|\cdot\|_{\mathcal{Q}_0})$ if and only if $r =0$ and $W_B$ satisfies $W_B \Sigma_4 W_B^{\top} = 0$. \end{corollary}